More about Enoch Wood Perry

 'Rose Ranch, Ulupalakua, on the Slopes of Haleakala, Maui, 1865, oil painting, Honolulu Museum of Art

 Enoch Wood Perry Jr. (July 31, 1831 – December 14, 1915), was an American painter, from Boston.
-He was known for her portraits and landscape paints; and he lived in Philadelphia, Pennsylvania; New Orleans, Louisiana; Northern California; Hawaii; and New York City.
+He was known for his portraits and landscape paints; and he lived in Philadelphia, Pennsylvania; New Orleans, Louisiana; Northern California; Hawaii; and New York City.

 Check out the full Wikipedia article about Enoch Wood Perry Jr.